DpWhitt6/price_book/README.md

 ## Deployment & Local Development

 ### Deployment:
 The site is deployed using Heroku.
-Visit the deployed site  To deploy using GitHub pages:
+Visit the deployed site [Price Book](https://price-book-wall-measure-76240d04b6ab.herokuapp.com/) To deploy using Heroku pages:

-1. Login or Sign Up to GitHub.
+1. Login or Sign Up to Heroku.
 2. Open the project repository.
-3. Click on "Settings" on the navigation bar under the repository title.
+3. Click on "Open App"
-4. Click on "Pages" in the left hand navigation panel.
-5. Under "Source", choose which branch to deploy.
-This should be Main for newer repositories (older repositories may still use Master).
-6. Choose which folder to deploy from, usually "/root".
-7. Click "Save", then wait for it to be deployed.
-It can take some time for the page to be fully deployed.
-8. Your URL will be displayed above "Source".

 ## Local Development: